ezramorris/live-journey-stacker/README.md

 or slow.

 Also, I would like to avoid cookies and other local storage as much as possible.
-If I can avoid using it at all, I will.
-I hate cookie pop-ups as much as everyone else.
+Currently, no cookeis are used.
 If some kind of login is eventually required, then basic functional cookies will become necessary.

 If the app becomes popular and needs special hosting of its own, ads and/or subscription may be necessary.
 Only "well behaved" ads will be used, e.g.